-Looking for tips for running downhill?
-When most people look at a courses elevation they tend to focus on the total amount of gain (or vert), then train accordingly.
+Improve your trail running with these tips for running downhill.
+When most people look at a course’s elevation they tend to focus on the total amount of gain (or vert), then train accordingly.
 Putting in a lot of uphill work on the treadmill and stairmill.
 What many fail to realize is that while the downhill sections present the best chance to make up time, the downhill is also the part of the race that tears your body up the most.
 Because of this it’s important to focus on your downhill running technique and form.

 Let Gravity Do the Work

 Rather than leaning back and focusing on your head and shoulders, keep your hips leaned forward.
 Your gaze should be directed down the hill, not at your feet.
 This doesn’t mean you should neglect where you’re stepping, but aim to keep your feet in your lower peripheral vision.
 By trusting in gravity and maintaining good visibility, you can navigate downhill terrains more confidently.

 Imagine you’re sprinting across hot coals and aim to minimize the time your feet spend on the ground.
 When going downhill, you need less knee drive to maintain momentum.
 Adjust your stride by shortening it and introducing a slight circular motion while increasing your cadence.
 This technique will help you keep up the pace and reduce the impact on your joints.

 Resist the urge to slam on the brakes by leaning back and landing with a heel strike.
 Such a landing can cause joint pain during downhill running.
 Instead, focus on maintaining a proper forefoot or midfoot strike.
 This will not only facilitate quick feet but also lessen the strain on your knees and hips.

 As gravity works in your favor, your arms can serve as key stabilizers and balance aids.
 Many top skyrunners use their arms to help navigate steep descents effectively.
 Keep them slightly extended to the sides, which can help counterbalance your movement and keep you on course.